Eric G. Hall: Indo-Pakistani War of 1965

 When the war began, Group Captain Eric G. Hall was serving as Commander Station Chaklala.
 He pioneered the innovative concept of converting C-130 Hercules transport aircraft into heavy bombers, enhancing their capacity to carry 28000 lbs of explosives with specific modifications.
-On 11 September, Eric volunteered to lead the initial bombing mission over a strategically vital bridge in Kathua which was used to deliver supplies to the Indian Army.
+On 11 September, Hall volunteered to lead the initial bombing mission over a strategically vital bridge in Kathua which was used to deliver supplies to the Indian Army.
 Despite the transport-turned-bomber being unarmoured and vulnerable to Indian anti-aircraft guns, the mission was successful.
 As a result, the Pakistani military leadership authorized 13 additional strategic bombing runs using the converted C-130s, including precision strikes on Indian weaponry at Attari along the BRB Canal.
-The effectiveness of these missions solidified Eric's innovative concept, earning him the Sitara-e-Jurat, the third highest military award in Pakistan.
+The effectiveness of these missions solidified his innovative concept, earning him the Sitara-e-Jurat, the third highest military award in Pakistan.

 Sitara-e-Jurat

-The Sitara-e-Jurat citation reads:
+His Sitara-e-Jurat citation reads: